MOAMEN-ALKATIB/miniLibraryManager/README.md

 - Find Book by Title
 - Display all books
 - Display books by author
+- sort books by year
+- sort books by their titles

 ### 2. Database Integration (SQLite via JDBC)
 - Custom DataSource implementation